Pre-year

 preGE1

 Introduction to the German language and culture.
-This course starts with the very basic language skills and no prior knowledge of the language is required from the students.
+This course starts with the very basic language skills.
+No prior knowledge of the language is required.

 History